Table of Contents

 Default Options

-Default options are only available for char (UTF-16) and byte (UTF-8).
+Default options are available for byte and char.

 Dialect